- 1 Pool filter sand

 There are four types of specialty aquarium sands, and pool sand is a reasonable substitute for one type, but not for all four.

-The final type are the plain silica-based aquarium sands, which are essentially the same thing as pool filter sand.
+The final type is the plain silica-based aquarium sands, which are essentially the same thing as pool filter sand.
 They’re available in a wider range of colors, including bright neon and pure white or black shades, but are also substantially more expensive than pool filter sand.

 Children’s Play Sand

-It may be tempting to save money by buying products marketed for playgrounds and sand pits for your aquarium, especially if you’d prefer a really bright colored substrate.
+It may be tempting to save money by buying products marketed for playgrounds and sand pits for your aquarium, especially if you’d prefer a really bright-colored substrate.
 But play sands are too fine for use in aquariums.
-The sand tends to clump, and even when rinsed they often leave your water cloudy.
-I definitely recommend avoiding play sand, since pool filter sand is a much better option at a similar cost.
+The sand tends to clump, and even when rinsed, they often leave your water cloudy.
+I definitely recommend avoiding play sand since pool filter sand is a much better option at a similar cost.

 Should You Use Pool Sand in Your Aquarium?

 Pool filter sand is really no more challenging to use than any other plain aquarium sand and is a lot less expensive, so there’s no reason to spend more on a branded product marketed for fish tanks unless you need a specialty substrate for your plants or coral reef.
-For novice or casual fish keepers, pool sand is a reasonable and budget friendly option for most freshwater tanks!
+For novice or casual fish keepers, pool sand is a reasonable and budget-friendly option for most freshwater tanks!